|

 Photograph Collection, 1945

-1 b & w photo print
+1 B/W photo print

 SWCPC 675 E1

-This is a single photo of the United States Marines raising the United States Flag on
+This is a single photo of the United States Marines raising the United States

-the island of Iwo Jima during WWII.
+Flag on the island of Iwo Jima during WWII.
+Lloyd LaBombard is a graduate of

-Lloyd LaBombard is a graduate of Texas Tech University and is actively involved in the
+Texas Tech University and is actively involved in the Masonic order.
+He donated

-Masonic order.
-He donated the photo in honor of his grandfather Don LaBombard who worked
+the photo in honor of his grandfather Don LaBombard who worked in the central

-many that came into his possession.
+that came into his possession.

 Lake Marvin, Texas

-Photograph collection, 1939
+Photograph Collection, 1939

 7 copy prints